"Love is not a feeling, love is an action...Love is as love does." -- M. Scott Peck

 6. If you still need to, express the anger safely.
 Go shake out your hands, splash water on your face, or put on music and dance.
 No time

 to calm down?
 Get that energy out by doing five sit-ups.
-(At the very least, you'll have a flat stomach in a few weeks.)
+(At the very least, you'll have a flat stomach in a month.)

 This is basic emotional self-regulation, and it's arguably the most critical emotional intelligence skill.
 Most of us don't come by it naturally.